Five Things Daily Rosaries Do

 Today’s recommendation: Pray the Rosary every day and invite others to do so with you.

 This comes from personal experience.
 We Hoopeses didn’t used to say a daily Rosary.
-We started to after Sept.
-11, when Pope John Paul II called for daily rosaries for peace, but we never quite made it a habit of it and it petered out.
+Like many others, we started to after Sept.
+11, 2001, when Pope John Paul II called for daily rosaries for peace, and kept it up until, a year later, John Paul II gave or daily Rosary a second wind.

 It wasn’t until the Year of the Rosary that we started to see just how serious Pope John Paul II was about this.

 “I look to all of you, brothers and sisters of every state of life — to you, Christian families, to you, the sick and elderly, and to you, young people: Confidently take up the Rosary once again,” he wrote in his Apostolic Letter.
 “Rediscover the Rosary in the light of Scripture, in harmony with the Liturgy, and in the context of your daily lives.
 May this appeal of mine not go unheard!”

 How could we refuse that last line?
 We have said at least a decade (usually five) practically every day since.

 We have come to realize that we as a family can’t afford to skip our daily Rosary … and I am convinced that the world can’t afford to have Catholics skip our daily rosaries, either.